spinfast319/Origin-Write-Genres/README.md

 After your music has been updated in your player of choice you can configure it to display the genre's and styles (in apps like MusicBee and Foobar2000) and it is recommended that you double check the tags to see if they are what you want.
 I estimate that I tweak about 1 in 25 albums that the scripts tags for me.

-This project has a dependency on the gazelle-origin project created by x1ppy. gazelle-origin scrapes gazelle based sites and stores the related music metadata in a yaml file in the music albums folder.
-For this script to work you need to use a fork that has additional metadata including the tags.
-The fork that has the most additional metadata right now is: https://github.com/spinfast319/gazelle-origin  You need your entire music collectin to already have origin files based on this fork for it to work.

 This has only been tested to work with flac files and would need to be modified to work with mp3 or other types of music files.
 The script can handle albums with artwork folders or multiple disc folders in them.
 It can also handle specials characters.
 It has been tested and works in both Ubuntu Linux and Windows 10.

+This script is meant to work in conjunction with other scripts in order to manage a large music library when the source of the music has good metadata you want to use to organize it.
+You can find an overview of the scripts and workflow at [Origin-Music-Management](https://github.com/spinfast319/Origin-Music-Management).

+## Dependencies
+This project has a dependency on the gazelle-origin project created by x1ppy. gazelle-origin scrapes gazelle based sites and stores the related music metadata in a yaml file in the music albums folder.
+For this script to work you need to use a fork that has additional metadata including the tags and coverart.
+The fork that has the most additional metadata right now is: https://github.com/spinfast319/gazelle-origin

+All your albums will need origin files origin files associated with them already for this script to work.

+It also has a dependencies on the python projects _Mutagen_ and _ruamel yaml_ which are libraries for manipulating music metadata and yaml files respectively.
+Instructions on installing them are below.

 ## Install and set up
 1) Clone this script where you want to run it.